Who is the Current Education Minister of India?

 “Education is the one thing no one can take away from you” – Elin Nordegren

-Our Indian constitution specifically gives the right to education to every citizen of the country, making it your fundamental right.
+Our Indian constitution gives the right to education to every citizen of the country, making it a fundamental right.
 So yes, no one can take it away from you.
-The state must provide free and quality education to all children aged 6 to 14 years.
+According to the law, the state must provide free and quality education to all children aged 6 to 14 years.
 Educational infrastructure is the pillar of a country’s socioeconomic development.
-In the voyage of nation-building, the Ministry of Education (MoE), Government of India, aims to prepare strong minds with the light of education.
-The education minister heads the MoE, a cabinet minister belonging to the ruling political party.
+In the nation-building journey, the Ministry of Education (MoE), Government of India, aims to cultivate strong minds with the light of education.
+And the education minister heads the MoE, a cabinet minister belonging to the ruling political party.

-About Hon’ble Minister Dharmendra Pradhan, Current Education Minister of India
+About Hon’ble Minister Dharmendra Pradhan, Education Minister of India

-Shri Dharmendra Pradhan hails from the Talcher region in Odisha.
-He was born on June 26, 1969, in the family of former Bhartiya Janta Party MP, Dr Debendra Pradhan.
-His political interest and leadership qualities were visible from his early college days only.
+Born on June 26, 1969, Shri Dharmendra Pradhan hails from the Talcher region in Odisha.
+He belongs tothe family of former Bhartiya Janta Party MP, Dr Debendra Pradhan.
+His political interest and leadership qualities were visible from his early college days.
 In the forthcoming days, he served as the ABVP Secretary.

 In 1998, he followed in his father’s footsteps and joined the BJP.
 Subsequently, he was elected as a Rajya Sabha member for two terms.
 Working for the party ever since, Shri Dharmendra Pradhan, the Union Minister for Education, again took charge of the office on 13th June 2024.
 He represents the Sambalpur seat in the Lok Sabha as a Member of Parliament.
 In addition to this, he is also the Minister for Skill Development and Entrepreneurship for the Government of India.

-Transforming India One Scheme at a Time: Launched Programmes
+Transforming India One Scheme at a Time: Programmes he Launched

 In March 2024, Shri Dharmendra Pradhan launched various school and teacher education initiatives.
 He launched the National Professional Standards for Teachers (NPST) and National Mission for Mentoring (NMM) programmes.
 He also launched printed books on NMM and NPST, guidelines and videos of SCERTs/DIETs, a video of Vidya Samiksha Kendra, 200 TV channels, and 52 primers in the Indian language.
 (DIETs represent 613 District Institutes of Education and Training.)